This post was originally published on September 1, 2016 and has been updated for accuracy and comprehensiveness.

 - Improper camera placement.
 Position cameras in areas with strong Wi-Fi connection and a clear view of the monitored area, avoiding obstructions and bright lights.

 - Lack of visual coverage.
-Businesses should know how many cameras are required for full coverage of high-risk areas.
+Businesses should know how many cameras are required for full coverage of high-risk areas across all locations.

 A surveillance system can prevent loss and serve as a valuable asset to your business, but only if it is properly employed.
 Avoid making costly mistakes by working with a trusted security provider to ensure your surveillance system is well designed, installed and monitored for optimal protection.

-For more information on how to properly secure your business with video surveillance equipment, visit our product page.
+For more information on how to properly secure your business with video surveillance equipment, check out our custom business security solutions.